wschreyer/PENTrack/README.md

 [muparser](http://muparser.beltoforion.de/) is a fast formula parser and is used to interpret energy distributions etc. given by the user in particle.in.
 Most Linux distributions include libmuparser-dev or muparser-devel packages.
 It can also be downloaded and installed manually from the website.
 In that case you may have to adjust the MUPARSER_INCLUDE, MUPARSER_LIB and MUPARSER_SHAREDLIB paths in the Makefile.

-Only v2.2.3 has been tested so far.
+v2.2.3 and v2.2.4 have been tested so far.

 ### ALGLIB

 [ALGLIB](http://www.alglib.net) provides numerical optimization and integration routines required for the MicroRoughness model for UCN interaction with matter.

-ALGLIB 3.8.2 has been tested.
+It is included in the repository.

 ### interp2d and GSL